razorlabsorg/wallet-kit-docs/docs/components/AptosWalletProvider.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# WalletProvider
+# AptosWalletProvider

 ## Description

-The `WalletProvider` provides the essential data and functions for our kit.
+The `AptosWalletProvider` provides the essential data and functions for our kit.
 And it is the entrypoint for customized configurations.

 :::tip

-So you need to wrap all the kit hooks and components under `WalletProvider` before you start to use them.
+So you need to wrap all the kit hooks and components under `AptosWalletProvider` before you start to use them.

 :::